OUR STORY: STRAIGHT FROM THE GO

 Who has joined the “Straight from the GO” movement?

 So many people have.
-Victims of violence, first responders, families of fallen officers, clergy, veterans and universities.
-I am moved by my school, Morgan Park High School basketball team coach, Nick Irvin, who allowed the team to be the first to wear the slogan at the Proviso West Christmas Classic Tournament.
-A special shirt was made specifically for the team in the colors of black, orange and white.
-Now, so many different schools have requested the shirts.
-Many people from different cities and states are wearing the shirt, too, including New York, California, Wyoming, Atlanta, Montana and San Francisco….The list goes on and on.
+Victims of violence, first responders, families of fallen officers, clergy, veterans, sports figures, and universities.
+Many people from different cities and states are wearing the shirt too, including New York, California, Wyoming, Atlanta, Montana, and San Francisco….The list goes on and on.
 It’s so exciting to see people wearing the shirts.
 It warms my heart.
-It reinforces that other people want to support the message and understand what’s going on—they know what I’m trying to convey to everyone.
+It reinforces the fact that other people want to support the message and understand what’s going on—they know what I’m trying to convey to everyone.
 Regardless of the struggle, the message is clear: together we can make a difference

 How has what you’ve done impacted your community?

 The message has been heard on the news and radio.
-Write ups have been in several newspapers, web releases and social media.
-The shirt is also being sold in several stores.
+Write-ups have been in several newspapers, web releases, and social media.
+The shirt is also being sold in several stores including O’hare airport.
 It has demanded the attention of thousands.
-In an effort to cover more ground my peers have helped me by passing flyers and echoed the message as well.
 The communities around the city have invited me to speak at different venues and events.
 Moreover, it has helped build bridges and bonds.
 It has allowed others to join hands in peace and harmony.

 What advice would you give others who want to do good?

 I encourage them to stand up for positive change.
 It doesn’t matter how old you are.
 Regardless of the struggle, the message is clear: together we can make a difference.
 We must embrace and find solutions so that the core values of Americans can truly penetrate every aspect of life.
-Step out on faith and others will help you such as Dr. Eugenia Orr, Chief of staff for WVON 1690 A.M./Leadership & Communication Specialist who just happened to be alumni of my high school, helped me along with so many others.
-They were driven by the message and have vowed to run the race along with me.
+Step out on faith and others will help you.